Pinto beans, three ways

 Beans were a big part of my diet growing up.
 At least once a week, we’d have beans for supper, either in the guise of bean salad or in big bowls served with a side of cornbread or tortillas.
 Sometimes it would be black beans and sometimes it would be navy beans but our core staple was pinto beans.
 As my mom says, “Pinto beans are close to a perfect food.”

-Mom would soak them overnight and slow cook them all day with garlic, onions, spices and her secret ingredient—jalapeno juice.
+Mom would soak them overnight and slow cook them all day with garlic, onions, spices and her secret ingredient—jalapeño juice from jalapeño pickles.
 She’d add pork if it was available, but it was the jalapeno juice that gave her beans their fantastic flavor.